roc-lang/roc/roc-for-elm-programmers.md

 This is a guide to help Elm programmers learn what's different between Elm and Roc.

-> NOTE: As of 2021, most but not all of what's in this document has been implemented.
+> NOTE: Almost all what's in this document has been implemented - but not quite all of it!

 ## Comments